-The objectives of this project are to (a) document (beyond anecdotal discussions alone) concerns, issues and challenges DOTs and other government agencies have encountered in implementing federal transportation performance management (TPM) regulations; and (b) provide a framework for more systematic assessment of the costs associated with implementation.
-The research should build on previous research by NCHRP and others to characterize at least the following components of these concerns, issues and challenges:
+The objectives of this project were to (a) document (beyond anecdotal discussions alone) concerns, issues and challenges DOTs and other government agencies have encountered in implementing federal transportation performance management (TPM) regulations; and (b) provide a framework for more systematic assessment of the costs associated with implementation.
+The research builds on previous research by NCHRP and others to characterize:

 • Prioritized list of concerns, issues and challenges encountered